official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 823. The following key findings are from Section 16.4, and relate to evidence in Sections 16.1 to 16.3:

-•  In 2002, the UK military was already operating at, and in some cases beyond, the limits of the guidelines agreed in the 1998 Strategic Defence Review.
+*  In 2002, the UK military was already operating at, and in some cases beyond, the limits of the guidelines agreed in the 1998 Strategic Defence Review.
 As a result, the Harmony Guidelines were being breached for some units and specialist trades.

-•  The Government’s decision to contribute a military force to a US‑led invasion of Iraq inevitably increased the risk that more Service Personnel would be put
+*  The Government’s decision to contribute a military force to a US‑led invasion of Iraq inevitably increased the risk that more Service Personnel would be put

-127

-Executive Summaryin breach of the Harmony Guidelines.
+in breach of the Harmony Guidelines.
 The issue of the potential pressure on Service Personnel was not a consideration in the decision.

-•  The MOD planned and prepared effectively to provide medical care in support
+*  The MOD planned and prepared effectively to provide medical care in support
-•  There were major improvements in the provision of medical care, mental
+*  There were major improvements in the provision of medical care, mental

 of Operation TELIC.

 healthcare and rehabilitative care available to Service Personnel over the course of Op TELIC.

-•  Most of the contacts between the MOD and bereaved families were conducted with sensitivity.
+*  Most of the contacts between the MOD and bereaved families were conducted with sensitivity.
 In a few cases, they were not.
 The MOD progressively improved how it engaged with and supported bereaved families, in part driven by consistent public and Ministerial pressure.

-•  The Government’s decision in 2006 to deploy a second medium scale force
+*  The Government’s decision in 2006 to deploy a second medium scale force

 to Helmand province in Afghanistan further increased the pressure on Service Personnel, on elements of the MOD’s welfare, medical and investigative